AceCentre/MovementSwitch/README.md

 # MovementSwitch

+> Hardware project to make a very sensitive, self calibrating and auto-adjusting on-body switch

 MovementSwitch is a Arduino project designed to work with a range of Arduino boards (e.g. Arduino Pro micro) and a GY-521 Gyroscope.
 The device self calibrates to a users movement and a potentiometer can be used to adjust the sensitivity.

 ![OpenAAC](https://img.shields.io/badge/OpenAAC-%F0%9F%92%AC-red?style=flat&link=https://www.openaac.org)